ibis-hdl/compiler/Readme.md

   *This transformation is purely stylistic.
 We are not quite that modern.*

 - [readability-magic-numbers](https://clang.llvm.org/extra/clang-tidy/checks/readability-magic-numbers.html), cppcoreguidelines-avoid-magic-numbers:
-  *This goes too far to force this everywhere.
-Also, it's not applicable mostly here.*
+  *This goes too far to force this everywhere.*

 - [readability-redundant-access-specifiers](https://clang.llvm.org/extra/clang-tidy/checks/readability-redundant-access-specifiers.html):
-  *It's correct, but serves here for segmentation in their tasks or functions.*
+  *This is correct, but is used here for classification purposes.*